AnnaAxelsson051/Game-With-Web-Service/README.md

 ## Description

-> A Simple Web Service with crud-operations for the Guess Game App.
+> A guess game application that saves each player result and delivers a top list containing all player averages.
+A player needs to be identified by logging in before playing and is added as a new player in the database.
+Also includes a simple Web Service with crud-operations for the Guess Game App.

 ## Technologies used

-> - Spring
+> - Spring Boot
 > - Jpa
+> - Thymeleaf
+> - MySQL Workbench
 > - Rest controller
 > - Postman
-> - Thymeleaf